jina-ai/docs/chapters/tutorials/index.rst

 For more information on installing Jina, refer to this `page <https://docs.jina.ai/chapters/install/os/via-pip>`_.

-And we will also need the following dependencies:
+And we need the following dependencies:

   .. code-block:: python